John Hewson: Political commentary

 After 1996 Hewson became increasingly critical of Prime Minister John Howard.
-In 2003 he opposed Howard's decision to take part in the Iraq War although in 2004 argued it would be electoral "suicide" for the Liberal Party to replace Howard with an alternate leader.
-In July 2006, Hewson gave an interview to ABC's Four Corners program in which he voiced concern at the growing influence of what he characterized as a "hardline right religious element" in the New South Wales branch of the Liberal Party.
+In 2003 he opposed Howard's decision to take part in the Iraq War although in 2004 argued it would be electoral "suicide" for the Liberal Party to replace Howard with an alternative leader.
+In July 2006, Hewson gave an interview to ABC's Four Corners program in which he voiced concern at the growing influence of what he characterised as a "hardline right religious element" in the New South Wales branch of the Liberal Party.
 This was in breach of a Liberal Party rule about speaking to the media and reports at the time claimed he could face expulsion from the party.

 Hewson has repeatedly appeared in television interviews and on political panels and has been a regular columnist for the Australian Financial Review since 2004.

 In 2011 Hewson was among 140 Australian community leaders who pledged support for an Emissions trading scheme, despite the fact the Coalition and its leader Tony Abbott (Hewson's former Press Secretary) opposed the carbon tax.
 In July 2015, Hewson was critical of Prime Minister Tony Abbott's continuing support for Speaker Bronwyn Bishop during the travel expenses scandal, stating that the cost of that support would be "enormous".

 Departure from the Liberal Party

 In a 2019 interview on Sky News in which he was speaking alongside Greens MP Adam Bandt, Hewson said that he had let his membership of the Liberal Party lapse.
-He has criticized various Liberal Party members, including former Prime Ministers Tony Abbott and Scott Morrison for their poor record on climate action.
-Hewson publicly campaigned for a price on carbon, a policy introduced by the Gillard Labor Government and opposed by the Liberal Party's then leader Tony Abbott, who went on to scrap it as Prime Minister.
+He has criticised various Liberal Party members, including former Prime Ministers Tony Abbott and Scott Morrison for their poor record on climate action.
+Hewson publicly campaigned for a price on carbon, a policy introduced by the Gillard Labor government and opposed by the Liberal Party's then leader Tony Abbott, who went on to scrap it as prime minister.

 Awards

-In 2000, Hewson was honored as a Member of the Order of Australia.
+On 26 January 2001, Hewson was honored as a Member of the Order of Australia.

 Personal life

-Hewson married Margaret Deaves in 1967.
-Having divorced Deaves in 1985, he married Carolyn Somerville in 1988, who was described by the media as "a formidable figure in investment banking".
+Hewson married Margaret Deaves in 1967 and they divorced in 1985.
+In 1988 he married Carolyn Somerville who was described by the media as "a formidable figure in investment banking".
 They divorced in 2004.

-In 2007, John Hewson married publicist Jessica Wilson.
+In 2007, Hewson married publicist Jessica Wilson.
 As of 2010, they reside in the Southern Highlands of New South Wales.
-Hewson has five children.

-Since leaving politics, Hewson has been involved in a range of non-profit organizations, including the Arthritis Foundation of Australia and KidsXpress, a charity providing expressive therapy for children.
+Since leaving politics, Hewson has been involved in a range of non-profit organisations, including the Arthritis Foundation of Australia and KidsXpress, a charity providing expressive therapy for children.